mathewgomas-alfred/mathewgomas.io/reference_manual/render_animation.rst

 Unzip the package that was just downloaded.
 Rename the long folder name to just ffmpeg.
 Let's put this folder in a easy to find location.
 Go to your C:\ and place it there.
 You can put it wherever you want, but that is where I put it.

 Open Krita back up and go to :menuselection:`File --> Render Animation`.
-Click the :guilabel:`Browse`  button on the last item called FFMpeg.
+Click the :guilabel:`Browse`  button on the last item called FFmpeg.
 Select this file ``C:/ffmpeg/bin/ffmpeg.exe``  and click :guilabel:`OK` .

 For OSX
 ^^^^^^^

-After downloading ffmpeg, you just need to extract it and then simply point to it in the FFMPEG location in Krita like ``/Users/user/Downloads/ffmpeg`` (assuming you downloaded and extracted the .7z file to /Users/user/Downloads).
+After downloading FFmpeg, you just need to extract it and then simply point to it in the FFmpeg location in Krita like ``/Users/user/Downloads/ffmpeg`` (assuming you downloaded and extracted the .7z file to /Users/user/Downloads).

 For Linux
 ^^^^^^^^^

-FFMpeg is, if installed from the repositories, usually found in ``/usr/bin/ffmpeg``
+FFmpeg is, if installed from the repositories, usually found in ``/usr/bin/ffmpeg``

 Step 3 - Testing out an animation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~